mvarentsov/MatCopterIR/README.md

 ## Citation

 Please cite the following paper when using this library:

 Varentsov M.I., Varentsov A.I., Repina I.A., Artamonov A.Yu., Drozd I.D., Mamonotov A.E., Stepanenko V.M.
-An experience in UAV-based monitoring of the thermal structure of heterogeneous landscapes
+(2024) An experience in UAV-based monitoring of the thermal structure of heterogeneous landscapes.
+Izvestiya, Atmospheric and Oceanic Physics (accepted)

 ## Credits
 The development of this library was supported by the __Russian Science Foundation, project no. 21-17-00249__ leaded by [Dr. Irina Repina](https://www.researchgate.net/profile/Irina-Repina)